Student Misconduct - Procedures | UniSC | University of the Sunshine Coast, Queensland, Australia

 4.9 General misconduct interview and hearing

-4.9.1 The Pro Vice-Chancellor (Students), or delegate, determines procedural matters and considers and determines the outcome of Category 1 general misconduct allegations.
+4.9.1 The Academic Registrar and Director, Student Services, or delegate, determines procedural matters and considers and determines the outcome of Category 1 general misconduct allegations.

 4.9.2 The Student General Misconduct Committee (the Committee) hears and provides a recommendation for Category 2 general misconduct allegations.
 The Committee Chairperson determines procedural matters relating to the hearing.